 Degradation half-lives in water systems

-Different options performing the OECD test exist, however no guidance is provided in which cases which options should be used.
+Different options performing the OECD test exist, however, no guidance is provided in which cases which options should be used.

 Addition of suspended solids is possible according to the OECD TG in water systems as well (ECHA 2017), however it induces the difficulties with NER and interpretation of a 2-phase system, i.e. the degradation in the water phase, degradation of the adsorbed fraction and NER formation (parent compound as well as possible metabolites).